 Reducing potable water intensity 26 percent by 2020

 Reducing total postal vehicle petroleum fuel use 20 percent by 2015

 We are on track to achieve all goals except for the postal vehicle petroleum usage goal.
 The Postal Service has continued to make great strides in reducing energy and water intensity.
 In fact, we surpassed both goals this year.

-Reducing overall petroleum consumption continues to be a challenge, because the total number of delivery points we must travel to serve our customers continues to grow each year.
-Further, we are confronted by an aging fleet of delivery vehicles.
+Reducing overall petroleum consumption continues to be a challenge because the total number of delivery points we must travel to serve our customers continues to grow each year.
+Further, we are challenged with an aging fleet of delivery vehicles.
 We are working to optimize our delivery route efficiency and continue to test alternative vehicle technologies.